yyxhdy/ManyEAs/README.md

 Note that, this code can be used only for non-commercial purposes.
 We'd appreciate your acknowledgement if you use the code.

-For any problem concerning the code, please feel free to contact Dr.Yuan Yuan (yyxhdy@gmail.com).
+For any problem concerning the code, please feel free to contact Dr. Yuan Yuan (yyxhdy@gmail.com).